crane-hiromu/SwiftUI_LazyGrid/README.md

 # SwiftUI_LazyGrid
-It is a demo app for LazyVGrid and LazyHGrid
+It is a demo app for LazyVGrid and LazyHGrid.

 The image was reproduced in Xcode11.5.

 ## Preview